Little Bighorn River: Road and trail access

 In Montana, from the mouth of the river at Hardin upstream to about 8 mi above Wyola, there is paved and gravel road access to the Little Bighorn Valley, and upstream from this point to the mouth of the Little Bighorn canyon there is a gravel road maintained by Bighorn County.
 However, from the point at which the river flows out of the canyon (at about the Wyoming-Montana state line) the road continues upstream in the canyon for only about 2 mi.
 There are two (and sometimes three) unbridged stream fords.
 This portion of the road is unmaintained and is a two track road with tight turns.
 It is primitive, rough, ungraded, and littered with partially buried boulders.
 When it rains large puddles accumulate in low spots.
 It is impassible in the winter after snow accumulates and after the two stream fords, fed by springs, partially freeze over.
 When not closed by winter weather, this road still requires vehicles with high clearance, preferably with 4X4 gearing.

 In Wyoming, and particularly in the Little Bighorn Canyon, all the land adjacent to the road and the stream is private, and a sign noting this is posted at the entrance to the canyon.
-At the furthest point of the road, two miles upstream from the canyon mouth, on the US Forest Service boundary there is a parking area maintained by the Wyoming Game and Fish Department but signage prohibits overnight camping.
-Upstream, above this point on the Forest Service lands a trail crosses the river on a footbridge to the southeast side and then leaves the river and climbs up out of the canyon to the south finally reaching primitive roads above Dry Fork that go on to the Burgess Ranger Station on US Highway 14 on top of the Bighorn Mountains.
+At the furthest point of the road, two miles upstream from the canyon mouth, at the US Forest Service boundary, there is a parking area maintained by the Wyoming Game and Fish Department but signage prohibits overnight camping.
+Upstream, above this point the Forest Service lands a trail that crosses the river on a footbridge to the southeast side and then leaves the river and climbs up out of the canyon to the south finally reaching primitive roads above Dry Fork that go on to the Burgess Ranger Station on US Highway 14 on top of the Bighorn Mountains.
 From the start of the Forest Service lands, all along the northwest side of the river there is trail access for about 14 mi up to the source of the stream and on to the divide on top the Bighorn Mountains.